Dear friends from Brussels,

 The role of Financial Manager was shared by 2 young women, Natalia and Filibertha.

-Natalia Juzgado comes from Spain but studied abroad and pushed herself out of the comfort zone since she was 15.
+Natalia Juzgado comes from Spain but studied abroad and has been pushing herself out of her comfort zone since she was 15.
 Living in Israel might be the explanation for her interest in learning about managing conflicts and diplomacy.
-In her free time, she combines blogging, poetry and playing in an orchestra in Leuven.
+In her free time, she enjoys blogging, poetry and playing in an orchestra.

 Youth can make great things like this event and should be taken seriously.(..)
 We are all really aware of the great impact we could create and that’s why we keep it really professional .